 Topics: Wildfire, Weather Perils (hail, wind, lightning), Property Risk, Resilience, Product Innovation

 Dr. Arindam Samanta leads property underwriting product management efforts in the areas of weather and natural hazards, including FireLine®, Verisk’s wildfire risk management tool for the insurance industry, and a range of other property risk assessment tools related to hail, wind, and lightning.
 Additionally, he supports ISO’s personal lines product innovation pipeline and agenda.

-Dr. Samanta graduated with bachelor’s and master’s degrees from the Indian Institute of Technology and received his Ph.D. from Boston University.
+Dr. Samanta did his academic and research work at the Indian Institute of Technology (IIT), Caltech, and Boston University.
 National and international news media—including the BBC, as well as Nature and Science magazines—have highlighted his research.
 He has contributed to articles and been quoted by trade journals such as Insurance Journal, Business Insurance, CLM Magazine, PropertyCasualty360, Risk & Insurance, and Canadian Underwriter.
 He has also received Verisk’s highest award: the Verisk Citizenship Award.